Menu Close

 8. Learn more in museums

 Next time we visit Tallinn we hope to visit some of the museums.
-Amongst others, there are nine museums that are part of the museum group "Linnaeus Museum”.
+There are, among others, nine museums that are part of the museum group "Linnaeus Museum”.

-Other museums that may be of interest are the Maritime History Museum, which is very popular, and the Estonian Outdoor Museum, which tells about the local culture.
+Other museums that might be interesting are the Maritime History Museum, which is very popular, and the Estonian Open Air Museum, which tells about the local culture.
 Another museum that seems a bit special is KGB Museum, which is located in the Viru Hotel, and also right next to the Estoria Hotel, which we'll talk about below.

 Tallinn